Dmytronius/Jinja2-Tutorial/index.md

 Usually, you need to have the output sorted, which you can do with `dictsort` filter.
 By default, it sorts by `key`, but you can change it to `values`.
 You can also change the direction of the sort and adjust case sensitivity.
 The values should be either numbers or strings, not dictionaries.

-You can read more in the Jinja documentation on dictsort.
+You can read more in the [Jinja documentation on dictsort](https://jinja.palletsprojects.com/en/2.11.x/templates/#dictsort).

-By default, the dictsort filter sorts by `key`, case insensitive, and ascending.
+By default, the dictsort filter sorts by `key`, case-insensitively, and ascending.
 ```
 {% for key, val in food_dict | dictsort -%}
 The {{ key }}'s value is {{ val }}